thomasthaddeus/PythonDiscreteMath/docs/seat_reservation_system.md

-#32.5 Class example: Seat reservation system
+# Seat reservation system

-#zyDE 32.5.1: Using classes to implement an airline seat reservation system.
+Using classes to implement an airline seat reservation system.

 #The following example implements an airline seat reservations system using classes with instance data members #and methods.
 Ultimately, the use of classes should lead to programs that are easier to understand and maintain.